Coaching, Counseling and Correction

 - Oral warning - An oral warning is a discussion between the supervisor and the employee which identifies the problem issue and communicates a clear expectation that changes must be forthcoming or more a more serious disciplinary step will follow.
 The next step does not automatically follow but in many cases an oral warning that is not heeded results in the next step.

 - Written warning - A written warning is a formal document created by the supervisor and given to the employee.
 The written warning is used when previous efforts to correct the deficient performance or behavior has failed.
 Depending upon the circumstances, a problem may be sufficiently severe such that a supervisors decides to move directly to a written warning.
 Written warnings are signed by the employee and supervisor.
 If witnesses are present, they too sign the warning.
-A copy of the warning is sent to Human Resources Management where it is placed in the employees personnel file.
+A copy of the warning is sent to Human Resources where it is placed in the employees personnel file.

 - Suspension, demotion or dismissal - These three actions represent the most serious steps in the disciplinary process because they result in serious job altering consequences for the employee.
 Typically, they would be implemented only after the other efforts have been unsuccessful.
 Separate information about these actions is available on the discipline and dismissal page.

 Supervisors must consult with Employee Relations staff before administering any of the above corrective actions.
 Various forms of technical assistance and training and are available.

 Documentation is necessary to support the discipline imposed.
 Supervisors who can not provide documentation may be asked to defer imposing some disciplinary actions.
 All the above corrective actions should always be documented.
 Good documentation is imperative in today's workplace.
 Contact Employee Relations staff for guidelines on documenting disciplinary actions.